helium/HIP/0124-securing-iot-governance-through-voting-rewards.md

 ## Motivation

 Voting on the IOT network requires veIOT, which is obtained by locking IOT tokens.
-Locked IOT cannot be transferred, which creates an an opportunity cost of voting.
+Locked IOT cannot be transferred, which creates an opportunity cost of voting.
 This disincentive may discourage potential voters from acquiring voting power, leading to lower voter turnout.

 [HIP-52][hip-52] specifies an Oracle bucket of 7% of total IOT emissions, to be shared between decentralized Oracles and the veIOT delegated to these Oracles.
 As specified in [HIP-70][hip-70], this bucket is currently unused, and the tokens are burned instead.
 The Oracles currently run by Nova Labs on behalf of Helium Foundation are unrewarded.